Photo series come in a variety of interesting styles. But why do photographers love them so much?

 If you find yourself getting impatient often, challenge yourself through analogue photography.

-If you want to challenge yourself even more, take film photos of specific people or things.
+If you want to challenge yourself, even more, take film photos of specific people or things.
+You can experience with both 35mm film cameras and the more advanced medium format ones.

-Photos within photos are fairly easy to create and can help you appreciate your surroundings a little more.
-If you don’t want to spend money on developing photos, print digital ones instead.
+Photos within photos are easy to create and can help you appreciate your surroundings a little more.
+If you don’t want to spend money on developing photos, print digital images instead.

-You can use prints or Polaroid shots to emphasise how much a person has changed, show off your favourite locations, or make your surreal concepts come to life.
+You can use prints or Polaroid shots to emphasise how much a person has changed.
+Or you can show off your favourite locations or make your surreal concepts come to life.

 I learned this after I moved into a small apartment.
-Because of the circumstances, I could do nothing but experiment with everyday objects.
+Because of the circumstances, I could do nothing but experiment with everyday objects and turn them into art.

 This taught me how to use details and natural lighting to my advantage.